AnthonyOuzhene/AnthonyOuzhene/README.md

 # Anthony Ouzhene | Developer Backend 💻👋🚀

 Hello, I'm a french web developer.
 I made different works throughout my life as project manager or a gateaway transit agent.
-Finally, I live my passion in the numeric world with my skills as a web developper backend / WordPress & a freelance SEO writer.
+Finally, I live my passion in the numeric world with my skills as a web developper fullstack & a freelancer SEO writer.

 The art of coding opens a lot of way to express myself.
 I will go on to find out more technologies to open my wings and fly away !